webhintio/hint/docs/user-guide/index.md

 By specifying this property, you are giving more information to the rules and they might decide to adapt their behavior.
-An example of a rule taking advantageSome of this property is [`highest-available-document-mode`](./rules/highest-available-document-mode.md).
+An example of a rule taking advantage of this property is [`highest-available-document-mode`](./rules/highest-available-document-mode.md).
 This rule will advice you to use `edge` mode if you need to support versions of IE prior IE10, or tell you to remove that tag or header